Lockdown is over! Let’s get pissed in town…’, my friend Hayley announced to the girls over the house party app. ‘It’s been way too long’.

 eating her house down during isolation and feared she would now require a fork lift truck to lift her out of her bed via the front window.

 Eventually, we air kissed.
 We all wanted to hug each other but paranoia loomed and Liz still hadn’t recovered from her neighbour outing her online by filming her on a see-saw at the local children’s park when it wasn’t an ‘essential’ outing.
-None of us rocked the boat by mentioning the fact that Liz didn’t even have kids so what the actual feck was she doing.
-That afternoon drinking is a terrible thing, you know.
+None of us rocked the boat by mentioning the fact that Liz didn’t even have kids so what the actual feck was she doing there.
+That afternoon drinking has a lot to answer for.

 We ordered wine.
 Bottles of wine.
 Ruth declared that she was sticking to soft drinks and we all shot suspicious sidelong glances at each other that the only rational reason for sobriety was pregnancy.
 We’d all heard about the predicted baby boom after lockdown, but not one of us had a fucking clue how you could think about possibly wanting more offspring after spending 13579 days making paper rainbows and trying to find out what an adverbial phrase of time is on google classroom.
 Maybe Ruth was also now just an alcoholic and was in therapy.